SortableJS/Sortable/README.md

 #### `swapThreshold` option
 Percentage of the target that the swap zone will take up, as a float between `0` and `1`.
+This option has nothing to do with the `swap` option.

 Read more: https://github.com/SortableJS/Sortable/wiki/Swap-Thresholds-and-Direction#swap-threshold